01-edu/public/subjects/devops/file-checker/README.md

 ### Hints

 [bash conditional expressions](https://www.gnu.org/software/bash/manual/html_node/Bash-Conditional-Expressions.html) can be used to solve this exercise.
+When using those expressions, you only need to take into account it's default behavior.

 For example for `script.sh`: